 A single ticket costs € 2.40 (US$ 2.60), but you can use a TMB transport ticket or travel card.

 If you land or depart from Terminal 2, you can catch the L2 train that connects the Airport to the city center.
 The train departs from Terminal 2 and stops at Passeig de Gràcia or Barcelona Sants Railway Station every 30 minutes.
 The first train departs at 5:40 am and the last departs at 11:25 pm.
 The journey to Passeig de Gràcia takes approximately 25 minutes, stopping along the way.

 If you wish to take the train but you land in Terminal 1, there is a free bus that connects both terminals.

-Although it is the most expensive option, a taxi is also an easy and pleasant way to get to your hotel, especially if you are traveling with your family or a group of friends and have quite a lot of suitcases.
+Although it's the most expensive option, a taxi is also an easy and pleasant way to get to your hotel, especially if you're traveling with your family or a group of friends and have quite a lot of suitcases.

 It takes between 20 and 30 minutes and costs around € 25 (US$ 26.80) – € 30 (US$ 32.10).

 Camp Nou (9.5 km) Poble Espanyol (9.6 km) Montjuïc (9.7 km) Museu Nacional d’Art de Catalunya (9.8 km) Plaça d’Espanya (10.1 km)